opentracing/opentracing.io/use-cases.md

 ## Stepping Back: Who is OpenTracing for?

-OpenTracing is a standardization layer that sits between application and library programmers and systems that consume tracing and causality data.
-Here's a diagram:
+OpenTracing is a thin standardization layer that sits between application/library code and various systems that consume tracing and causality data.
+Here is a diagram:

 ~~~
   +-------------+   +---------+   +----------+  +------------+